 - Course Type: Highly Specialized & Experiential

-Limit: 3-5 students
+- Enrollment Limit: 3-5

 Description: The Western Resources Legal Center (WRLC) is currently the nation’s only environmental law center specializing in natural resource users and related issues.
-The WRLC Internship provides students with a unique opportunity to work with client in resource development businesses, including timber, forestry, mining, and agriculture.
+The WRLC practicum provides students with a unique opportunity to work with clients in resource development businesses, including timber, forestry, mining, and agriculture.
 The type and nature of the work depends upon current clients of WRLC.
 In past semesters, our students gained legal experience by working with WRLC in matters such as: preparation of a US Supreme Court amicus brief, preparation of comments to government agencies, conducting client interviews, participating in federal hearings, drafting pleadings, motions, appeals, client communications and agreements; and obtaining hands on experience with other community practitioners and industry leaders.

-The application deadline for either semester is mid-May.
+The application deadline for either semester is mid-April.
 Given the limitation of class size, early applications are encouraged.
 Primary considerations are level of interest and year in law school.
 Late applications may be considered based upon availability.

 Email applications should be sent to Lisa Arth, LArth@wrlegal.org using the subject line: “Application: WRLC Practicum.”
 Hard copy applications may be delivered to WRLC at the Lewis & Clark Law School in Room 118 of the Legal Research Center.